sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 There are different kinds of optimizers, which need some tensor operations.
 There are many mature math libraries developed with C++.
 For example, [eigen](https://gitlab.com/libeigen/eigen) is used in TensorFlow and Paddle, [aten](https://github.com/pytorch/pytorch/tree/master/aten) is used in Pytorch.
 These math libraries provide abundant tensor operators and support both CPU and GPU.
 Besides, these math libraries could call some state-of-the-art blas libraries internally, such as MKL and cuBLAS.
 With these math libraries, the operators in optimizers could be implemented easily and efficiently.

-It seems that there are few math libraries in Go. [gosl](https://github.com/cpmech/gosl) is no longer active, and [gonum](https://github.com/gonum/gonum) does not support MKL.
+It seems that there are few math libraries in Go.
+[Gosl](https://github.com/cpmech/gosl) is no longer active, and [gonum](https://github.com/gonum/gonum) does not support MKL.
 Generally, the math library ecology of Go is far from competing to C++.
-And we also has some faint worry with the performance of math libraries in Go.
+And we also have some faint worry with the performance of math libraries in Go.

 ## Scheduling